Revised October 23, 2023

 San Kamon workshop

-The samples shown above are for Celtic + Applique on the left and Celtic + Embroidery (Stem stitch) on the right.
+The samples shown above are for Celtic + Hand Applique on the left and Celtic + Embroidery (Stem stitch) on the right.
 The samples shown below are for Celtic + Sashiko stitching on the left and Celtic + Crayon + Embroidery (back stitch) on the right.

 More Celtic + Applique Workshops

 From Quiltmaker's 100 Blocks magazine #2, learn how to make Scarlett's Celtic block design!
 Shown here in a nine block quilt setting.
 Other variations are in the Nucleus Gallery.
+You can buy Nucleus as a custom printed fabric, choosing from many very stunning colorways as a six inch Celtic knot printed on your choice of fabrics ranging from cottons (Kona, denim), linen, knits, minky, fleece to upholstery velvet.

 My Heart's Desire workshop

 Here's the finished 27" square wallhanging, Flowers of the Orient, made with the medium sized Celtic heart from the My Heart's Desire pattern.
-This wallhanging is Scarlett's new class sample.
+This wallhanging is Scarlett's hand applique class sample.
 Visit the Gallery to see another quilt, Fairy Tale Knights, made with all 3 sizes of this Celtic heart design.

 A bonus handout with the extra applique patch templates, yardages and the feather quilting design will be given only to students who take this class.